Laken Riley Act: Provisions

 The act requires that the Department of Homeland Security, through Immigration and Customs Enforcement, detain certain non-citizen aliens without bail during their immigration proceedings.
 Previously, the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 required that aliens who had committed certain crimes (e.g., aggravated felonies, drug and firearm violations, or human trafficking) be detained without bail while their immigration proceedings were pending.

 The act expands this requirement to apply to any alien who "is charged with, is arrested for, is convicted of, admits having committed, or admits committing acts which constitute the essential elements of any burglary, theft, larceny, shoplifting, or assault of a law enforcement officer offense, or any crime that results in death or serious bodily injury to another person."
 The act also allows states to take legal action against the federal government if they determine it is in "violation of the detention and removal requirements" of the act.

 President Donald Trump signs the bill into law in the White House on January 29, 2025.

 The amended version, which passed the Senate on January 20, includes the Cornyn Amendment, which provides for detaining aliens who are charged with or convicted of assaulting a law enforcement officer, and the Ernst Amendment (nicknamed "Sarah's Law"), which includes detaining aliens who are charged with or convicted of a crime that results in death or serious bodily injury like manslaughter resulting from driving under the influence.

+The act also authorizes state governments to sue for injunctive relief over certain immigration-related decisions or alleged failures by the federal government if the decision or failure caused the state or its residents harm, including financial harm of more than $100.
+Specifically, the state government may sue the federal government over a: